-Dr. Bruce Lobar's area of specialization is neurology (brain & spinal cord disease).
-He honors United Healthcare EPO, United Healthcare Bronze, and United Healthcare Silver, as well as other insurance carriers.
-Dr. Lobar is a graduate of American University of the Caribbean School of Medicine.
+Dr. Bruce Lobar's medical specialty is neurology (brain & spinal cord disease).
+He is in-network for United Healthcare EPO, United Healthcare Bronze, and United Healthcare Silver, in addition to other insurance carriers.
+Dr. Lobar graduated from American University of the Caribbean School of Medicine.

-Dr. Prasad Ancha is a Summerfield, FL physician who specializes in neurology (brain & spinal cord disease).
-He studied medicine at Guntur Medical College.
-Dr. Ancha accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+Dr. Prasad Ancha practices neurology (brain & spinal cord disease).
+He takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
 He graduated from Guntur Medical College.

-Dr. William Hammesfahr's specialties are neurodevelopmental disabilities, vascular neurology, and pain medicine.
-He practices in Lady Lake, FL.
-Dr. Hammesfahr's average rating from his patients is 3.5 stars out of 5.
-He is in-network for Medicare insurance.
-He is a graduate of Northwestern University, Feinberg School of Medicine.
+Dr. William Hammesfahr is a specialist in neurodevelopmental disabilities, vascular neurology, and pain medicine.
+He works in Lady Lake, FL.
+Dr. Hammesfahr is rated 3.5 stars out of 5 by his patients.
+He honors Medicare insurance.
+He studied medicine at Northwestern University, Feinberg School of Medicine.

 Medicare Patient Age